SutekhVRC/VibeCheck/docs/AvatarSetup.md

 5. Using AV3 Manager, merge VibeCheck_Constant_FX controller with your avatar's FX controller.
 6. Using AV3 Manager, copy the parameters from VibeCheck_Constant_Parameters into your avatar's parameters.
 7. Make a new sub menu in your expressions menu on your avatar.
 Then input the VibeCheck_Constant_Menu into it.
+8. Put the 'vibecheck/constant/out' parameter in the VibeCheck application.

 ## Contact rate system (Rate)